baghaii/NasaImages/README.md

 Retrofit - for networking (seems pretty standard)

 # Architecture
-MainActivity makes an attempt at an MVVM architecture.
-DetailsActivity is pretty trivial so it does not have any architecture going on.

-It would have been better for MainActivity to create a database and have DetailsActivity fetch from the database.
+This project uses an MVVM architecture for the MainActivity and implements the UI using JetpackCompose.

 # Running the application
 You can `gradlew assembleDebug` and then go look for the apk in app > build > outputs > apk > debug